 Only the bravest of adventurers would dare to challenge a Ferrous Wroughtnaut.
 Upon defeat, the Wroughtnaut will drop its Wrought Helm and its Axe of a Thousand Metals for the victor.
 Right clicking with the axe attacks in a large arc, and shift-right clicking will create a shockwave that brings targets closer to you.
 Neither tool can break.

 Native to the savanna, the Barakoa travel in small hunting packs.
 They are one with the masks on their heads, which cannot be removed.
-Some use bones as clubs as weapons while others use poisoned blowdarts.
+Some use bones as clubs while others use poisoned blowdarts.
 Each hunting pack is led by a Barakoana elite, wielding a spear and shield.
 The Barakoa make traversing the savanna quite dangerous, as they can surround their prey quickly and put up a good chase.

 When defeated, the Barakoa will sometimes drop their masks as items that the player can wear.
 Each mask bestows a different, small buff.